-In a recent post from Seth Godin, the influential author and speaker divulges a main difference between mass marketers and direct marketers: the process they follow in creating and scaling their message to reach their audiences.
+In a recent post from Seth Godin, the influential author and speaker divulges a main difference between direct marketing vs mass marketing.
+The process of mass marketers and direct marketers are different in how they are creating and scaling their message to reach their audience

 The comparison below is based on Godin’s main points: